Internet Service Discounts for Seniors

 If any internet cost is too expensive, seniors should check with FreedomPop.
 They offer low-cost and free high-speed internet and mobile phone service to select ZIP codes.
 Their free plan is quite limited, but they offer multiple tiers of service, which allows seniors to choose the one that is right for them.
 Check the FreedomPop website to see if their service is available in your area.

 Lifeline is a federal program that works with multiple providers to offer discounts to eligible low-income consumers.
 Eligible groups include those who receive Supplemental Security Income, SNAP, veterans benefits and a few other state and federal assistance programs.
 You can use the Lifeline provider database to locate all the potential providers in your area.
-Some of the companies participating in this program include Verizon, Windstream, Frontier and more.
+Some of the companies participating in this program include Verizon, Windstream, Frontier and many more.

 Human-I-T is a nonprofit that helps consumers learn about and sign up for low-cost internet service.
 This service provides speeds up to 18 Mbps at $14.99/mo.
 No deposit or term commitment is required.
 Households who apply must be 200% or below the federal poverty level or already enrolled in an income-based government assistance program.